Search our Physician Database to find the one that is right for you.

-Because the Bariatric Center is designated as an Accredited Center by the Metabolic and Bariatric Surgery Accreditation and Quality Program and is recognized in the Optum Centers of Excellence Network, weight loss surgery at NMMC is covered by more health plans, including those for teachers, state employees and many offered by employers.
+Because the Bariatric Center is designated as an Accredited Center by the Metabolic and Bariatric Surgery Quality Program and is recognized in the Optum Centers of Excellence Network, weight loss surgery at NMMC is covered by more health plans, including those for teachers, state employees and many offered by employers.
 So, check your health plan benefits, talk to your doctor and weigh your options.